datumorphism/datumorphism.github.io/content/wiki/computation/basics-of-computation.md

 1. Unsigned
 2. Signed

 The sign can occupy one bit.
-However, the compiler has to know that this is a signed number otherwise it iterprets it into different numbers.
+However, the compiler has to know that this is a signed number otherwise it interprets it into different numbers.
 ```
 |1|0|0|1|0|1|0|1|
 ```